zahrasodagar/zahrasodagar.github.io/_pages/about.md

 I’m also fascinated by how nature solves learning problems.
 Thus, I am interested in fields such as cognitive science and cognitively-inspired AI, as well as other areas like contrastive learning, multi-task and meta-learning, aiming to drive more efficient and natural-like solutions to AI problems.

-In my non-academic life I enjoy photography, reading, playing the Setar, hiking, and social activities!
+In my non-academic life I enjoy photography, reading, playing the Setar, listening to music, taking long walks and hiking, and social activities!

 Research Interests
 ------